kiok46/Testgithub/Readme.txt

+Hi,
-Hey! there i am new to github.
+I am not new to github.
+This is a squash test.